 - 8.1 Direct consultation with:

 - Internal Council Departments

 - Overview and Scrutiny

+- 8.2 The report was reviewed by the Overview and Scrutiny Committee in March and recommended that Cabinet approve the Policy and Procedure after minor non-material amendments.

 9. CONCLUSION